ryangeo17/geminihackathon2025/dave-ramsey-tracker/README.md

 ## Usage

 1. **View the 7 Steps**: Browse the beautifully displayed baby steps on the main page
-2. **Start Your Journey**: Click "Start Saving Today" to open the chatbot interface
+2. **Start Your Journey**: Click "Start Saving Today" to open the AI chatbot
-3. **AI Integration Coming**: The chatbot is ready for AI integration to provide personalized guidance
+3. **Chat with AI**: Get personalized financial guidance through the Voiceflow assistant
-4. **Future Features**: Once AI is integrated, users will receive personalized financial coaching
+4. **Follow Recommendations**: Receive step-by-step coaching tailored to your situation

 ## Technology Stack